bboure/appsync.wtf/workshops/typescript-workshop/index.md

 REST does not have any real-time capability.
 If you need pub/sub for your API, you will need to build a complete different API (i.e. WebSocket) in parallel.

 As mentioned earlier, GraphQL supports *Subscriptions*.
-You will learn about subscription on the course of this workshop.
+You will learn about subscriptions during this workshop.

 ## What is AWS AppSync?